jarrodmillman/pose-stats/description.md

 He cofounded the Neuroimaging in Python project.
-In collaboration with Trevor Hastie, he is the main developer on `ISLP` a package bridging the `R` and Python worlds by providing Python support for course material in the hugely successful "Introduction to Statistical Learning with Applications in R."
+In collaboration with Trevor Hastie, he is the main developer on `ISLP` a package bridging the `R` and Python worlds by providing Python support for course material in the hugely successful *Introduction to Statistical Learning with Applications in R* \cite{james2013introduction}.

 # Program of Work